 Nothing light today, boys and girls.
 We have work ahead of us.
-Sure, Thanksgiving is a memory (except for all of the leftovers stacked in the refrigerator), but Black Friday is here, and we have a few more days of the long weekend (and Ohio State v.
-Michigan) ahead of us.
+Sure, Thanksgiving is a memory (except for all of the leftovers stacked in the refrigerator), but there Christmas season is here, Black Friday and Cyber Monday have come and gone, and the supply chain is still broken.
 But as that great educator M.C.
 Hammer once said, “Yo, sound the bell, school is in, sucker …“

 So listen up.
 When land is conveyed from one party to another without any limitations whatsoever, the conveyance is done in “fee simple absolute,” or just “fee simple” for short.
 The conveyance usually says that the land is conveyed “unto the said party of the second part and its successors and assigns forever,” or words to that effect.

 At the time the railroad came through a part of Idaho (think “Famous Potatoes”) in the late 19th century, a lot of landowners thought they were conveying their land to the railroad in fee simple.
 But their deeds had not just the magic “fee simple” language, but also a “habendum clause.”
 A “habendum clause” is a clause in a deed that defines the extent of the interest being granted and any conditions affecting the grant.

 In the case of the Idaho deeds, the conveyance language transferred title to the railroad “to have and to hold all and singular the tenements, hereditaments and appurtenances as a perpetual right of Way for said second party’s Rail Way Line unto the said party of the second part and its successors and assigns forever.”
 Yeah… yadda, yadda, yadda, how lawyers like to natter on and on… None of this gibberish seemed important for a century, during which time the trains puffed up and down the track.
 But when the rail line was torn up, suddenly the old documents became very interesting.